OTGApps/WSCrime/Readme.md

 1. ```cd``` into the WSCrimeMap directory and run ```bundle update```
 2. Run ```rake``` and the application will build and launch the iOS simulator.

+##Bugs:

+Currently, the RubyMotion version of this app has a bug in iOS 6.
+It only rears its ugly head on an actual device and works perfectly on the simulator.
+I have yet to determine if this bug is in the actual source code or if it is a problem with the RubyMotion build system.
+Basically, when you run this app on a device, the pins jump all over the screen whenever you touch or move the map.
+I'm looking into a fix so i can submit this version to the App Store.
+[Google Groups discussion of this bug.](https://groups.google.com/forum/?fromgroups=#!topic/rubymotion/_14RA03kkUI)

 ##Screenshots